-The UK has seen a boom in coffee culture in the past decade which shows no sign of slowing down.
-There’s a lot of competition to meet this demand, especially from the big high street chains, but small independents which serve great coffee in a friendly setting are definitely in a good place.
+The UK has seen a boom in coffee culture over the past couple of decades, and there’s no shortage of competition from the big high street chains.
+But small independents which serve great coffee in a friendly setting are still in a good place.

 So what exactly does it take to start a coffee shop?
-Our step-by-step guide will help you get up and running.
+Here are the main things you’ll need to sort out before you open the doors.

 What do you have to offer?

 Start by researching what other coffee shops in your area are offering, including the franchise outlets.
-This shows you what you’re up against and lets you look for a way to differentiate yourself from what everyone else is doing.
+This shows you what you’re up against and helps you find a way to differentiate yourself from what everyone else is doing.

 Coffee drinkers are becoming more discerning, so how will you tempt them through the door?

-Do you have a speciality grade or roast your own beans on-site?
+Do you have a speciality grade, or do you roast your own beans on-site?
 Do you want to be known for the ethically-sourced coffee you serve?
 Is anyone else selling nitro cold brew coffee locally?

-Your unique customer offering can include other elements, such as the warm, welcoming service you provide or the type of pastries or freshly baked cakes you offer.
+Your unique customer offering can include other elements, such as the warm, welcoming service you provide or the pastries and freshly baked cakes you offer.
 Perhaps the ambience, as well as the coffee, is what will keep people coming back for more.

 Reliable supply chain

 Another area to research thoroughly is your suppliers.
-If you’re planning on providing speciality grade coffee, make sure you have suppliers you can rely on to deliver.
+If you’re planning to provide speciality grade coffee, make sure you have suppliers you can rely on to deliver.
 That goes for everything else, including supplies of milk alternatives which customers now expect to be offered.

 Enquire about payment and lines of credit.
 Forging a good relationship with your main supplier is important, so find out as much as you can before deciding to go ahead.